 That way it reduces your risk of bone fractures and osteoporosis.
 And the golden rule for all is that the more muscle mass you have, the more calories you end up burning – and this even when you are resting.

-And as you age, you will find that you need and want to keep as much muscle mass as you can, and this is where strength training is so useful for you.
+And as you age, you will find that you need and want to keep as much muscle mass as you can, and this is where strength training, such as that on a second hand gym equipment, is so useful for you.

-Our recommendation is to do any kind of strength training for at least two times each week.
-This, of course, in addition to the aerobic activity you are doing.
+Our recommendation is to do any kind of strength training at least two times each week.
+This, of course, is in addition to the aerobic activity you are doing.

 Here are some neat strength training examples you can try your hand at: